 Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
 The original FICO was developed by Fair Isaac and Company.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
 While the formulas vary from one agency to another, each agency uses the following to build a score:

-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

-Raising your FICO score
+Raising your credit score

-Curious about your credit score?
-Give us a call: (860) 658-7100.
+Want to know more about your FICO score?
+Call us at (860) 658-7100.